About

 Barb Smith, Treasurer (Saskatoon)

-David Ramsay, Secretary (Halifax)
+David Ramsay (Halifax)

 Donna Coutts (Vancouver)